Ragga

-Raggamuffin music, usually seen as ragga, is a subgenre of dancehall and reggae music.
-The instrumentals primarily consist of electronic music.
-Similar to hip hop, sampling often serves a prominent role in raggamuffin music.
+Raggamuffin music (or simply ragga) is a subgenre of dancehall and reggae music.
+The instrumentals primarily consist of electronic music with heavy use of sampling.

-Wayne Smith's "Under Mi Sleng Teng", produced by King Jammy in 1985 on a Casio MT-40 synthesizer, is generally recognized as the seminal ragga song.
+Wayne Smith's "Under Mi Sleng Teng", produced by King Jammy in 1985 on a Casio MT-40 synthesizer, is a seminal ragga song.
 "Sleng Teng" boosted Jammy's popularity immensely, and other producers quickly released their own versions of the riddim, accompanied by dozens of different vocalists.

-Ragga is now mainly used as a synonym for dancehall reggae or for describing dancehall with a deejay chatting rather than singjaying or singing on top of the riddim.